mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 ```

 That is a valid VisionCamera queue order, but it is the exact dangerous order if AVFoundation's `commitConfiguration()` is not a full barrier for its private "make configuration live" work.

+The imperative controller path from the reporter repro is less suspicious than the output/session path. `HybridCameraController` is initialized with `HybridCameraSession.Self.queue`; `setZoom`, `focusTo`, `setExposureBias`, `setTorchMode`, and the controller `configure(...)` all lock the `AVCaptureDevice` on that same queue.
+Those calls are therefore serialized with VisionCamera's own `configure/start/stop` work.
+They may still cause AVFoundation/CoreMedia to do additional private work after the lock is released, but they are not concurrent VisionCamera queue mutations.

+## Reporter repro repo comparison

+The #3773 reporter provided `https://github.com/qutrek/vision-camera-v5-attach-race-repro`.
+I cloned it to `/tmp/vision-camera-v5-attach-race-repro` and inspected `src/camera/CameraModal.tsx`.

+Important production-shape details from that repro:

+- Only one `<Camera>` is mounted.
+- There are no frame processors in the reporter repro.
+- `photoOutput` and `videoOutput` stay attached together as `[photoOutput, videoOutput]`.
+- Toggling mute recreates `videoOutput` because `enableAudio: !isMuted` changes.
+- Toggling HDR changes the constraints array with 60 FPS, cinematic-extended stabilization, optional `photoHDR`, and optional HDR video dynamic range.
+- Video capture creates a fresh single-use recorder, calls `startRecording(...)`, then later `stopRecording()` or `cancelRecording()`.
+- Video review uses `pendingMedia`, which drives `isActive=false`; retake sets `pendingMedia=null`, so the same mounted `<Camera>` restarts.
+- Multi-photo capture keeps the camera active and appends to `pendingPhotos`.
+- `onCameraStarted` reapplies torch, exposure, and zoom imperatively.
+- Zoom preset changes can cross virtual-device lens-switch factors while the session is active.

+Current Harness coverage matches the stable `[photoOutput, videoOutput]`, mute-output recreation, HDR-video dynamic range, zoom-on-start, video recording, video-retake active restart, and reporter-style active-session control mutation pieces.
+It still does not cover exact iPhone 11 / iOS 18.7.7 hardware/OS behavior.

 ## Local reproducer added